Benson480/Fertigation_webapp/README.md

-Portfolio project for award of sotware enginering
+Portfolio project for award of software engineering

 Authors:
 Benson